rileyle/UCGretina/README.md

 > All S800 events are written, even in the absence of detected gamma rays.

+    /Mode2/TimeSort

+> With this optional command, interaction points within each crystal are sorted by time.

     /Mode2/Print

 > This command triggers printing of information on Mode 2 data to stdout.